Ank-pro/weather-app/README.md

 # Weather App

 ## Overview
-A responsive weather application built with React, Vite, and PNPM that provides current weather and 5-day forecast information.
+A weather application built with React, Vite, and PNPM that provides current weather and 5-day forecast information.

 ## Features
 - Search weather by city